ecadlabs/taquito/docs/ledger_integration_test.md

 2. Open `Tezos Wallet app` on your Ledger device.
 3. Remove `./ledger-signer.spec.ts` from `"testPathIgnorePatterns"` in the package.json.
-4. If you only want to run Ledger integration tests, this command can be used : `npm run test ledger-signer.spec.ts`
+4. If you only want to run Ledger integration tests, use this command: `npm run test ledger-signer.spec.ts`
 5. As the tests include operation like transfer of token and contract origination, the tests will take some time to complete.
 You will be prompt on the Ledger to confirm the operations.

 ## Falling tests

-There is also a set of integration tests used to verify the behavior when the user declines the prompt in the ledger.
+There is also a set of integration tests used to verify the behavior when the user declines the Ledger's prompt.

-To run these tests you need to:
+To run these tests, you need to:

 1. Open `Tezos Wallet app` on your Ledger device.
 2. Remove `./ledger-signer-falling-tests.spec.ts` from `"testPathIgnorePatterns"` in the package.json.
-3. If you only want to run these tests, this command can be used : `npm run test ledger-signer-falling-tests.spec.ts`
+3. If you only want to run these tests, use this command: `npm run test ledger-signer-falling-tests.spec.ts`
 4. You will need to decline all Ledger prompts.